-Mobile-phone maker Sony Ericsson added Sony's Cyber-shot digital camera brand to its cellular phone selection, while expanding its selection of phones bearing Sony's Walkman brand.
+New York — Mobile phone maker Sony Ericsson added Sony’s Cyber-shot digital-camera brand to its cellular phone selection, while expanding it selection of phones bearing Sony’s Walkman brand.

 Two Cyber-shot camera phones — one for the North American market — will join a Walkman selection that has been expanded to seven phones from five, with one of two new models slated for North America.
 That model will lower the opening price point of Walkman-brand phones to less than $250 when sold without carrier subsidy and perhaps as low as $99 after carrier subsidy, the company said.